gryumova/TableView.jl/README.md

 ## Keyword arguments
 - `column_settings::Dict`: Configuration for table filters.
 There you can specify following settings:
   - list the names of the columns and their parameters by another dict.
-Specify `"cols" => Dict()` in the list to include a filter for the columns to display.
+Specify `"cols" => true` in the list to include a filter for the columns to display.
   - each name has a dictionary with an indication of the filter type:

     `"filter" => type`